 - Zinc – Improves hair growth

-Interested to feel the effects of Moringa on your hair?
-Check out our different Moringa-O² Herbal Hair products!
+Interested to feel the effects of Moringa on your hair and get better results?
+Check out our different Moringa-O2 Herbal Hair products!

-Our Moringa-O² Therapy Oil contains Vitamins A, B, C, and E, as wells as other antioxidants that help promote hair growth and reduce hair loss.
+Our Moringa-O2 Herbal Therapy Oil for Hair, Scalp, and Skin contains Vitamins A, B, C, and E, as well as sunflower oil for the hair and other antioxidants that help promote hair growth and reduce hair loss.
 It can also soothe an itchy and irritated scalp and give your hair a healthy sheen.

 Our Moringa-O2 Anti-Hair Fall Shampoo contains vitamins A to E. Together with omega oil (from sunflower extract) and argan oil, the shampoo gets rid of dirt and grime without stripping the hair of its moisture.